 The great news is that today’s environmentally conscious runners don’t have to choose between an animal friendly shoe and style or performance.
 Major running shoe companies have stepped up, and made the choice to care about Mother Nature without sacrificing looks or features.
-We listened to what everyday runners had to say about performance over long term periods or wear.
+We listened to what everyday runners opinion and suggestion about performance over long term periods or wear.

 And since everyone likes to make a personal selection when it comes to choosing what they put on their feet, we made sure to include picks that also come in a wide variety of styles and colors to fit every runner’s personal sense of style.
 Research shows that if you are happy with how your footwear looks, you are more likely to exercise and put it to work.

 Runners never know what they will come across when they head out of the door, so it was important to take traction into consideration when developing a “best of” list.
-Running shoes with aggressive patterns on the outsole will ensure that you can step with confidence and allow you to follow through with your stride.
+Running shoes with aggressive patterns on the out sole will ensure that you can step with confidence and give allowance for you to follow through with your stride.
 Seasoned runners also look for well spaced lugs that can make quick work out of small rocks and pebbles.
-Research demonstrates that vegan materials provide just as much traction and grip as non-vegan materials.
+Research demonstrates that vegan materials provide just as much grip and traction as non-vegan materials.

 The general consensus is that a low weight helps with endurance and agility.
 While you may associate lightweight materials with synthetic, man-made fabrics, the fact is that vegan, organic materials provide excellent cushion while remaining lightweight and comfortable.
 We also made sure that no features were sacrificed in the name of weight to ensure that runners will feel satisfied with the performance levels of our selections.

-We also focused on taking a very close look at the total amount of protection the footwear is offering.
+We also focused on having a keen research and look at the overall amount of protection the footwear is offering.
 Most runners and athletes have it in their fingerprints that it’s extremely important to be able to trust your footwear when you need it most.
 This gave us, the researchers, more inspiration to find out what the seasonal athletes or runners had in mind after the usage of their running shoes on high paced and intense runs.
-We chose the safest of shoes that provide whole-foot protection and tough and the upper of the shoe that is rugged for the most safety as possible for the athlete.
+We chose the most safe type of running shoes that provide whole-foot protection and tough and the upper of the shoe that is rugged for the most safety as possible for the athlete.

 There is a misconception amongst athletes that natural materials are somehow less durable than their industrially made counterparts.
 Nothing can be further from truth.
 When we took a look at the outsoles, midsoles, and uppers of these vegan running shoes and compared them to other shoes that we have reviewed, we found no difference whatsoever.
 Mother Nature is able to provide us with sustainable materials that stand up to the test of time and can take whatever you can throw at it.
 User feedback on vegan shoes demonstrated high marks in the durability department with just the same amount of mileage as a standard running shoe.

-Other Important Things to Consider When Selecting Your Vegan Running Shoes
+Other Important factors to put into Consideration When choosing Your Vegan Running Shoes

 Now that we have provided you with a wide selection of the best vegan running shoes on the market, it’s time to narrow down that selection for a pair that works best for you.